PSA9710/Challenge/README.md

 This app was built for a challenge.

-To run u need to change "mainNode_IP"  and "broadcastaddres" with ur public and local ip.
+To run you need to change "mainNode_IP"  and "broadcastaddres" with ur public and local ip.
 App was tested on local network with 3 computers and i managed to create a 1 way connection with 2 different networks.
 In order for this app to be able to run on 2 different networks, the port 54545 needs to be open.
 After you compile the app, you just need to share the executable with other computers.

 Usage instructions: